AlyssaAmod/UNN_BraTS23/README.md

 2. data_loader : reads from data_class and data_transforms, gets the data ready for model (will be read in from training script)

 3. training script: The training and validation data from the data_loader are passed to the trainer, respectively.

+4. Inference: the trained model is used to make predictions (i.e segmentating the brain tumor).

 ## Project Structure
 ------------